ABRAHAMSON | EDWARDS | RALLS

-On May 13-14, 2023 OTO will premiere a 35-minute scene of Nu Nah-Hup: Sacajawea’s Story.
-This new work in development reimagines the story of Sacajawea, the extraordinary Agai-Dika/Lemhi-Shoshone woman who was a crucial member of the historic 1804-1806 Lewis and Clark Expedition, from her Aqai-Dika, Indigenous perspective.
+On May 13-14, 2023 OTO premiered a 35-minute scene of Nu Nah-Hup: Sacajawea’s Story.
+This new work in development reimagines the story of Sacajawea, the extraordinary Agai-Dika/Lemhi-Shoshone woman who was a crucial member of the historic 1804-1806 Lewis and Clark Expedition, from her Agai-Dika, Indigenous perspective.

 The scene will be presented alongside excerpts of music, soundscapes, and presentations of traditional Agai-Dika/Lemhi-Shoshone music, language, and culture by Rose Ann Abrahamson and also features Native American Flutist and composer Hovia Edwards with chamber orchestra.
 Our presented scene is based on an incident of domestic violence recorded in the original expedition journals on August 14, 1805.*